eclipse-edc/MinimumViableDataspace/README.md

 It merely is a playground for developers wanting to kick the tires in the EDC and DCP space, and its purpose is to demonstrate how DCP works to an otherwise unassuming audience.

+### 2.1 Which version should I use?

+The repo's default branch is `main`, which serves as development branch and is checked out by default.
+If you don't do anything, then you'll get the absolute latest version of MVD.
+This is suitable for everyone who is okay with pulling frequently and with the occasional breakage.
+The upshot is that this branch will always contain the latest features and fixes of all upstream components.

+More conservative developers may fall back to [releases of MVD](https://github.com/eclipse-edc/MinimumViableDataspace/releases) that use release versions of all upstream components.

+Either download the ZIP file and use sources therein, or check out the corresponding tag.

+An MVD release version is typically created shortly after a release of the upstream components was released.

 ## 3. The Scenario